Impact

 Risk and Exploitability

-The flaw carries a CVSS score of 8.8, placing it in the high‑severity range, yet the EPSS score is reported as less than one percent, indicating that exploitation is currently considered unlikely.
+The flaw carries a CVSS score of 8.8, placing it in the high‑severity range, while the EPSS score of 4% indicates that exploitation is somewhat more likely but still not common.
 The vulnerability is not listed in the CISA KEV catalog, suggesting no documented public exploitation.
-A remote attacker would need to entice a user to load a malicious HTML page, which could be accomplished via a compromised or malicious website, social‑engineering, or a phishing link.
-Once the page is rendered, the use‑after‑free can trigger heap corruption and potentially lead to the inferred execution of malicious code.
+A remote attacker would need to entice a user to load a malicious HTML page—for example, by serving it from a compromised or malicious website.
+Once rendered, the use‑after‑free can trigger heap corruption that could lead to execution of malicious code.
+Based on the description, it is inferred that such a scenario would require the victim to visit a page that includes the specially crafted CSS, but the exact method is not explicitly detailed in the CVE information.

 OpenCVE Enrichment